 But we are deserving.
 We are not bad people.
 If we’re really struggling to accept gifts for ‘us’, see it as a gift for those who want to buy for us.
 They have enjoyed buying the gift and want to give it to us.
-It’s gift for them to be able to give us this gift (however undeserving we might feel!).
+It’s a gift for them to be able to give us this gift (however undeserving we might feel!).

-Christmas can be expensive.
-It’s not just the gifts – the food costs can add up, travel can be pricey, and pay days and benefits payment days can change.
+The festive season can be expensive.
+It’s not just the gifts – the food costs can add up, travel can be pricey, and paydays and benefits payment days can change.

 If we can’t afford to do things.
 We don’t have to do them.
-Our families and friends wouldn’t want to us to struggle with debt in order to afford Christmas.
+Our families and friends wouldn’t want us to struggle with debt in order to afford Christmas.

 There is some help available – food banks can help us if we’re struggling to afford to eat, there is also some other financial support available if we need it.
 There are charities all over the world who are offering support throughout the festive period including Helping Americans Find Help, American Hope Resources, and Salvation Army, Australia.

 Our medications can give us all sort of side effects.
-They can leave us feeling drowsy.
-They can inhibit our ability to drive at certain times of day.
-They might prevent us from drinking alcohol.
+They can leave us feeling drowsy, inhibit our ability to drive at certain times of day, and might prevent us from drinking alcohol.
 It can be important to take them at certain times of day – whatever we’re up to at that time.

 Our health comes before anything.
 Our medication is important, especially over such a difficult time of year.
 We need to prioritise it.
 It’s important that we stick to medical advice because otherwise, we could end up being incredibly unwell.

 The last few years have brought grief to many of our lives in a variety of ways.
-Grief is often heightened during family-focused times of year.
+Grief is often heightened during family-focused times of the year.
 The space where a loved one once was, can feel like a punch in the stomach.
 We become emotional.
 We’re more tearful.
 We have less emotional resilience than at other times of year.